Defining a security vulnerability

 Users and vendors can be made aware of new problems in several different ways.

-- Penetration tests.
 Vendors and service providers often use external security experts in order to test the security of the service.
-Having a second or third pair of eyes looking at the security often help finding mistakes.
+Having a second or third pair of eyes looking at the security often helps find mistakes.
 Such pentests can often uncover security problems that are missed by developers.

 The impact of a vulnerability is given in terms of the CIA triad, namely confidentiality, integrity and availability.
 As an example, if only partial information can leak it is less severe than if there is total exposure.
 The severity is given as a CVSS score.
 This score is designed to be objective and reproducible.
 It includes impact, but also how easy it is to exploit it.
 If an attacker needs physical access to the device to attack it, then it is less severe than if it can be exploited over a network.